1. What is Bay State Commons?

-Note that Bay State Commons Cohousing is currently undergoing updates to the proposed building layout that will be based on a 3-story building.
+Note that Bay State Commons Cohousing is currently undergoing updates to the proposed building layout that will be based on a 3-story 30 unit building.
 Updated site plans will be posted once available.
 Until then, the below site plans are out of date.

-Bay State Commons Cohousing is actively pre-selling units, and currently has three studios available.
+Bay State Commons Cohousing is actively pre-selling units.
 Once built, our project will have units sized from studios to three bedroom units.